29 Sunday of the Year C

 Teach me how to ask for an appropriate request with faith.

-And do not let me loose heart
+Do not let us loose heart

 John Tran Binh Trong